 Glamping is the perfect middle-ground for those who love nature with a side of comfort.
 As a traveler with autoimmune disease, a comfortable night’s sleep goes a long way for me!

 Below is a list of places to go glamping in Upstate New York as well as a few glamping spots in New York City.
-Yes, that’s right you can go glamping in NYC as well as up in the mountains of Upstate NY!
+Yes, that’s right, you can go glamping in NYC and up in the mountains of Upstate NY!
+Since New York is so vast, we’ve divided this list by our state’s regions.
+Starting with…

 Location: Beaverkill, New York (in the Catskills/near Woodstock)